asmaasaleh185/IEEE-Backend/PostgreSQL/PostgreSQL.md

 ## naming conventions
 >*naming conventions are a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.<br>Reasons for using a naming convention:<br> - To reduce the effort needed to read and understand source code.<br> - To enable code reviews to focus on issues more important than syntax and naming standards. <br>- To enable code quality review tools to focus their reporting mainly on significant issues other than syntax and style preferences.*
+## constraints in Postgresql
+>*Constraints are the rules enforced on data columns on table.
+These are used to prevent invalid data from being entered into the database.
+This ensures the accuracy and reliability of the data in the database.*
+>- *NOT NULL Constraint: Ensures that a column cannot have NULL value.*
+>- *UNIQUE Constraint: Ensures that all values in a column are different.*
+>- *PRIMARY Key: Uniquely identifies each row/record in a database table.*
+>- *FOREIGN Key: Constrains data based on columns in other tables.*
+>- *CHECK Constraint: Ensures that all values in a column satisfy certain conditions.*
+>- *EXCLUSION Constraint: Ensures that if any two rows are compared on the specified column(s) or expression(s) using the specified operator(s), not all of these comparisons will return TRUE.*
+## indexing in Postgresql
+>*Indexes are special lookup tables that the database search engine can use to speed up data retrieval by creating a special data structure for quick row access.
+Different types of indexes serve various use cases and data types:*
+>- *B-tree Indexes: Default type, great for equality and range queries, handling high cardinality efficiently.*
+>- *Hash Indexes: Optimized for equality comparisons, not supporting range queries.*
+>- *GiST Indexes: Suitable for complex data types and full-text search, offering flexibility for different searches.*
+>- *GIN Indexes: Ideal for composite values, such as arrays or full-text search, handling multiple component elements within values.*
+>- *BRIN Indexes: Efficient for very large tables with data physically correlated, saving space but less precise, requiring partial table scans.*
+>- *SP-GiST Indexes: Supports partitioned search trees for non-uniformly distributed data, useful for certain spatial queries.*

 ## Resources
 >1-what is RDBMS?